 I also encourage you to try these keto-friendly recipes below, which I use in my daily routine.
-They're not included in the book, but they serve as a good introduction to the benefits and the wonderful flavors of the ketogenic diet.
+They're not included in the book, but they serve as a good introduction to the ketogenic diet.

 Dr. Mercola's Chocolate Fat Bomb Recipe

-- 1 to 2 Tbsp. of medium-chain triglyceride (MCT) oil
+• 1 to 2 tablespoons medium-chain triglyceride (MCT) oil

 Dr. Mercola's Keto Salad Recipe